heewa/mongotime/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/heewa/mongotime.svg)]()
 [![PyPI](https://img.shields.io/pypi/v/mongotime.svg)]()

 Mongotime is a [sampling-based](https://en.wikipedia.org/wiki/Profiling_(computer_programming)#Statistical_profilers) profiler for Mongo DB.
-In contrast to tools that focus on finding only slow queries and operations, this one shows you a different class of DB usage that can strain Mongo which other tools don't see.

-By grouping operations together in various (and customizable) ways, and showing how much time Mongo is spending on them overall as a group, it allows you to see how even a large volume of very fast queries can be taking up Mongo's time and resources.
+It identifies utilization patterns, including a high load of optimized queries - a class of usage that tools that focus exclusively on slow queries and operations often miss.
+By grouping operations Mongotime allows you to see how even very fast queries can be taking up a meaningful amount of Mongo's time and resources.

-For example, imagine a scenario where your DB gets 2 500ms queries per second of one type, and 5,000 10ms queries of another type (among other usage).
-Focusing on the slow ones will probably not improve the overall performance strain on Mongo - you might want to know about, and maybe address the 5k/sec of fast (probably already optimized) queries.
-Reducing or removing that load might have a greater overall impact on Mongo's performance across all queries.
+For example, imagine a scenario where your DB gets 2 500ms queries per second of one type and 5,000 10ms queries of another.
+Other tools highlight the slow queries, but any optimization will probably not improve the overall performance strain on Mongo; Mongotime, on the other hand, will help you identify, and maybe address, the 5k/sec of fast (probably already optimized) queries.
+Reducing or removing that load might have a greater overall impact on Mongo's performance.

 Ex: